MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/depth-counter.md

 ## Invoking the Depth Counter

-To run the Quantum Trace Simulator with the Depth Counter, you must create a [`QCTraceSimulatorConfiguration`](xref:Microsoft.Quantum.simulation.simulators.QCTraceSimulators.QCTraceSimulatorConfiguration) instance, set its `UseDepthCounter` property to **true**, and then create a new [`QCTraceSimulator`](xref:microsoft.quantum.simulation.simulators.QCTraceSimulators.QCTraceSimulator) instance with `QCTraceSimulatorConfiguration` as the parameter.
+To run the Quantum Trace Simulator with the Depth Counter, you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set its `UseDepthCounter` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with `QCTraceSimulatorConfiguration` as the parameter.

 ```csharp
 var config = new QCTraceSimulatorConfiguration();